-6202.0 - Labour Force, Australia, September 2018 Quality Declaration
+6202.0 - Labour Force, Australia, Oct 2019 Quality Declaration

-Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 18/10/2018
+Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 14/11/2019 Released Today

 |Page tools: Print Page Print All RSS Search this Product|

-SEPTEMBER KEY POINTS
+OCTOBER KEY POINTS

-SEASONALLY ADJUSTED ESTIMATES (MONTHLY CHANGE)
+SEASONALLY ADJUSTED ESTIMATES

-Estimates of changes shown on the front cover and used in the commentary have been calculated using unrounded estimates, and may be different from, but are more accurate than, movement obtained from the rounded estimates.
-The graphs on the front cover also depict unrounded estimates.
+Estimates of changes in the commentary have been calculated using un-rounded estimates, and may be different from, but are more accurate than, movement obtained from the rounded estimates.
+Graphs also depict un-rounded estimates.

 The estimates in this publication are based on a sample survey.
 Published estimates and movements are subject to sampling variability.
 Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.

 For further information about these and related statistics, email email@example.com or contact the National Information and Referral Service on 1300 135 070.

 These documents will be presented in a new window.